wolfgang-stefani/Traffic-Sign-Classifier/README.md

 ## Overview

 This program uses deep neural networks and convolutional neural networks to classify traffic signs.
 The model is able to classify traffic sign images and was trained and validated using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) with 43 classes and more than 40,000 images in total.
+The pickled dataset contains a training, validation and test set.
+The images are resized to 32x32.

+Here is a link to the [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

 The steps are the following:
 * Step 0: Load The Data